epsilon537/boxlambda/docs/components_vera.md

 ### VERA Wishbone Clock Frequency

 The VERA Wishbone core operates at **50MHz**, BoxLambda's system clock frequency.
 However, the **video_vga** and **composer** modules need to run at 25MHz, the 640x480@60Hz VGA pixel clock rate.
-These blocks use a toggling clock enable signal to do so ([clock enables are preferred over clock dividers](https://electronics.stackexchange.com/questions/222972/advantage-of-clock-enable-over-clock-division)).
+These blocks use a toggling clock enable signal to do so.
+[Clock enables are preferred over clock dividers](https://electronics.stackexchange.com/questions/222972/advantage-of-clock-enable-over-clock-division).